htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     guaratees this string will be globally unique, the contents are subject to change, and users should not parse out components of this string.

+:classad-attribute-def:`GPUsMaxCapability`
+    A floating point value indicating the maximum ``Capability`` value of a GPU permitted by this job.
+This attribute is referenced by the ``RequireGPUs`` job attribute in order to constrain which slots containing GPUs a job is matched to.
+    Set this attribute in a job by using the submit command :subcom:`gpus_maximum_capability`

+:classad-attribute-def:`GPUsMinCapability`
+    A floating point value indicating the minimum ``Capability`` value of a GPU needed by this job.
+This attribute is referenced by the ``RequireGPUs`` job attribute in order to constrain which slots containing GPUs a job is matched to.
+    Set this attribute in a job by using the submit command :subcom:`gpus_minimum_capability`

+:classad-attribute-def:`GPUsMinMemory`
+    A integer value in megabytes indicating the minimum ``GlobalMemoryMB`` amount a GPU must have to run this job.
+This attribute is referenced by the ``RequireGPUs`` job attribute in order to constrain which slots containing GPUs a job is matched to.
+    Set this attribute in a job by using the submit description file command :subcom:`gpus_minimum_memory`

+:classad-attribute-def:`GPUsMinRuntime`
+    A integer encoded version value which is compared to the ``MaxSupportedVersion`` value of a GPU to determine if the runtime needed by the job is supported.
+The value should be encoded as MajorVersion*1000 + MinorVersion*10.
+This attribute is referenced by the ``RequireGPUs`` job attribute in order to constrain which slots containing GPUs a job is matched to.
+    Set this attribute in a job by using the submit description file command :subcom:`gpus_minimum_runtime`

 :classad-attribute-def:`GridJobStatus`
     A string containing the job's status as reported by the remote job management system.